edsmon/Notes/React-Testing-Library/notes.md

-_This notes are related to the youtube course of "The Net Ninja" for React-Testing-Library, also, this will be complemented with screenshots and other sources of information that add to the content._
+_This notes are related to the youtube course of ["The Net Ninja"][ref7] for React-Testing-Library, also, this will be complemented with screenshots and other sources of information that add to the content._

 # What